About the LGAQ

 We are administered by a Policy Executive, a group of mayors and councillors who are elected by their peers to represent all regions of Queensland.
 The Policy Executive has 16 members - 15 district representatives and a President - who meet six times each year.

 LGAQ also has a Board which is appointed by the Policy Executive and consists of three Directors and the President.
-Download or view the Association's Constitution, Annual Reports and Financial report.
+Download or view the Association's Constitution, Annual Reports and Financial Statements.

 The Association's activities are driven by three corporate objectives: